FastReports/FastReport-Cloud-Java/docs/ExportsApi.md

 Move file to a specified folder

-User with Update Place permission can access this method.
+User with a Update Place permission for a folder and Create Entity  for a Parent Folder can access this method.

 ### Example